laravelgpt/laravelgpt/TESTING.md

 To ensure reliable and consistent test results, AI agents should follow these guidelines:

 1. **Flexible Command Selection**:
-   - Determine the appropriate vibe-tools commands based on task descriptions
+   - Determine the appropriate laravelgpt commands based on task descriptions
-   - Use the vibe-tools documentation to understand available commands and options
+   - Use the laravelgpt documentation to understand available commands and options
    - Select the most appropriate command(s) for the given task
    - Understand when to use command aliases or nicknames (e.g., "Perplexity" for web search)